politics

 policy-analyst

 Given the fact that political science majors study public policy, how the proposal came to be, and its effect on society-becoming a policy analyst is one of the obvious career paths for political science majors.
-Through thorough analytical skills they develop during their studies, policy analysts are able to research proposals for public policy and work out strong and convincing arguments that are pro or against said policy.
+Through thorough analytical skills, they develop during their studies, policy analysts are able to research proposals for public policy and work out strong and convincing arguments that are pro or against said policy.
 Still using skills that came with their political science major, they then have to persuade different parties to support their mission.

 Policy analyst salary

-According to data collected from PayScale, a policy analyst has a median annual salary of roughly $60,000k in 2021.
+According to data collected from PayScale, a policy analyst has a median annual salary of roughly $64,136 in 2024.

 Public relations specialist